kochavalabs/docs/preprocessed/4-Architecture/7-Blockchain.md

 copy of the contract, because if a different contract was stored in a node's state it would have a different state root value.
 See the [Contract Object](#Contract-Object) above for more information on the fields within the Contract Object.

-### Channel Config State

-The Channel Config object that is used to define a channel is stored in state.
-A transaction from the owner, or admins, of the channel is required to update the channel config.
-See [Channel Config Object](#Channel-Config-Object) above for more information on the fields within the Channel Config Object.